kittyjosh111/gptChat/README.md

 Simple scripts to mimic a chat function using OpenAI's api and other fun things.
 Note that you will need an OpenAI API to run this.

-Alternatively, refer to the LocalAI documentation and you could have these scripts point to LocalAI instead of OpenAI with minor modifications.
+Alternatively, if you have a local LLM backend that uses an OpenAI-compatible API (Ollama, LocalAI), then you can refer to their documentation to find out what minor tweaks you need in order to use these scripts with local LLM models.

 ### General Setup: